-The main office to the building is open until 4:00pm.
+The main office is open until 4:00pm.
 Students and their families should not expect to be admitted into the building after this time, unless there is an after school activity taking place.

 Locker Decorating: Locker Décor is no longer allowed by students due to repeated, excessive damage to the lockers.